 How Gocovri works

 The exact mechanism by which Gocovri exerts its activity in the treatment of dyskinesia in Parkinson’s disease patients is unknown.
-However, the therapy has been shown to increase dopamine release and block dopamine re-uptake, thereby increasing dopamine levels in the brain.
+However, the therapy has been shown to increase dopamine release and block dopamine re-uptake, thereby increasing the levels of this neurotransmitter in the brain.

 Gocovri in clinical trials

 The FDA’s approval of Gocovri to treat dyskinesia was based on data from three randomized placebo-controlled clinical trials involving a total of 286 patients.
 These trials evaluated the safety and effectiveness of Gocovri in reducing involuntary muscle movements caused by levodopa.
 During the trials, patients took Gocovri at bedtime, which helped maintain dopamine levels during the morning and waking hours, when dyskinesia usually occurs.

-A Phase 2/3 study (NCT01397422) called EASED was designed to evaluate the tolerability and effectiveness of three doses of Gocovri compared to placebo in 83 Parkinson’s disease patients with levodopa-induced dyskinesia.
-The results of the trial showed the therapy significantly reduced dyskinesia compared to placebo by 27 percent, and increased levodopa’s “on time” (the time a patient goes without Parkinson’s symptoms after taking medication).
+A Phase 2/3 study (NCT01397422) called EASED was designed to evaluate the tolerability and effectiveness of three doses of Gocovri compared with a placebo in 83 Parkinson’s patients with levodopa-induced dyskinesia.
+The results of the trial showed the therapy significantly reduced dyskinesia compared with a placebo, by 27%, and increased levodopa’s “on time,” or the period in which a patient goes without Parkinson’s symptoms after taking medication.

-The results of another Phase 3 study (NCT02274766) called EASE LID 3 also showed that Gocovri decreased the duration and intensity of dyskinesia as well as disability associated with it at week 12.
-Gocovri also reduced off episodes in this trial.
+Another Phase 3 study (NCT02274766) called EASE LID 3 also showed that Gocovri decreased the duration and intensity of dyskinesia, and the disability associated with it, at week 12.
+Gocovri also reduced off episodes in that trial.